mre/endler.dev/content/2019/tinysearch/index.md

 - [wasm-pack] - A bundler for WebAssembly modules
 - A working prototype that served as a proof-of-concept

-The search box you see at the top of this page is the outcome.
+The search box you see on the left side of this page is the outcome.
 It fully runs on Rust using WebAssembly (a.k.a the [RAW stack](https://twitter.com/timClicks/status/1181822319620063237)).
 Try it now if you like.

 There were quite a few obstacles along the way.